Ruben-Armas/public/wp-content/plugins/media-sync/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fix handling file names with even rarer special characters that might have resulted in duplicate imports.

 = 1.3.1 =
 * Ignore optimized .webp versions of original images (e.g. .jpg.webp) and retina thumbnails (e.g. -100x100@2x.jpg) by default.
 It's still possible to customize it with `media_sync_filter_is_scan_object_ignored` hook.